pwr-ai/ai-department-website/content/en/project/scikit-multilearn/index.md

 ---
 title: "scikit-multilearn - A Python library for Multi-Label Classification"
-summary: "scikit-multilearn is a Python library for performing multi-label classification compatible with the scikit-learn and scipy ecosystems."
+summary: "scikit-multilearn is a Python library for performing multi-label classification compatible with the scikit-learn ecosystem."
 tags:
 - "multi-label classification"
 - "python library"